Key Takeaways

 Entertainment and Hobby Gifts

-If Dad is open to trying new hobbies or already has tried-and-true favorites, gift one of the following items to help him pursue them.
+If Dad is open to trying new hobbies or already has tried-and-true favorites, these older dad gifts can help him pursue interests he enjoys in retirement.

 8. Books or Audiobooks